 “Everyone was helping; the driver of the cinemobile was pulling cables.

 “We were traveling every day.
 At the beginning, in L.A., we went through the script and agreed on what we were doing.
 We settled in Denver, but we had no time to rehearse.
 [On the road] we had no time for rehearsal.”

 “The whole film was improvised.
 [Hackman’s] strip tease was absolutely improvised.

 “We sometimes took scenes five or six times.
 Pacino and Hackman are actors who can direct themselves.
 They know what they are doing.
 Gene Hackman said that it was his most favorite film.

 “The final scene [in which Pacino is catatonic], we had to shoot twice.
 We went home, Pacino didn’t like what he did.
 Schatzberg and he agreed to shoot it again.
 He [Pacino] improvised it again.
 I just followed the action with my zoom.
 The style is long set-up.
 Schatzberg liked keeping the scenes long — turn the camera as long as it’s good.”

 “I like most of them [his movies].
 I’ve been lucky.
 I worked with great directors.
 I worked with Altman, De Palma, Cimino, Rydell, Schatzberg, Spielberg, all directors who love the image.
 I would have loved to work with Fellini … all the directors I admired, so many of them … Bertolucci.

-“[When watching my old films,] I don’t see the mistakes.
-I like the mistakes because it makes it real.”
+“[When watching my old films,] I don’t see mistakes.
+I like the mistakes.
+It makes it real.”